Facebook parent Meta sees advertising jump, tops Wall Street targets

 "We continue to see strong engagement across our apps and we have the most exciting roadmap I've seen in a while with Llama 2, Threads, Reels, new AI products in the pipeline, and the launch of Quest 3 this fall," Meta Chief Executive Mark Zuckerberg said.

-Meta second-quarter revenue grew 11 per cent to $32 billion in the quarter ended June 30, compared with analysts' average estimate of $31.12 billion.
+Meta second-quarter revenue grew 11 per cent to US$32 billion in the quarter ended Jun 30, compared with analysts' average estimate of US$31.12 billion.

 Meta ad revenue rose 12 per cent in the quarter, faster than growth at Google, where ad revenue rose 3 per cent.
-Adjusted earnings per share of $2.98 topped Wall Street targets of $2.91, according to data from Refinitiv.
+Adjusted earnings per share of US$2.98 topped Wall Street targets of US$2.91, according to data from Refinitiv.

 The social media giant has been climbing back from a bruising 2022, buoyed by hype around emerging AI technology and an aggressive austerity drive in which it has shed around 21,000 employees since last fall.